rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 Last problem: how to deal with vowel phonemes /o/, /u/, /ø/, /y/ and semi-vowel /w/.
 These phonemes were, incidentally, all represented by a single grapheme  in Ottoman, namely ‪و‬.
 This time, Uyghurs reformers used a more conventional approach: diacritization.

 This leads us to the one and only case where Uyghurs broke the original grapheme-phoneme correspondence of the Arabic language.
 They decided that ‪و‬ (a long /u/ or a semi-vocalic /w/ in Arabic) would be used for /o/, a phoneme that does not exist in Arabic language.
 But if ‪و‬ is /o/, how do you represent the original /u/?
-Once again Uyghurs found a smart solution by saying: “if you really want an /u/, then write it twice,” namely as ‪ۇ‬, that is a ‪و‬ letter combined with a diacritic looking like ‪و‬.
+Once again Uyghurs found a smart solution by saying: “if you really want an /u/, then write it twice”, namely as ‪ۇ‬, that is a ‪و‬ letter combined with a diacritic looking like ‪و‬.
 This diacritic is actually the Arabic-language short vowel *damma* /u/.

 As for the relatively rare phonemes /ø/ and /y/, Uyghurs used diacritics absent from the Arabic writing system: ‪ۆ‬ and ‪ۈ‬.